The following is a guest contribution by Brian Heidelberger. Information about Mr. Heidelberger is located at the bottom of this post.

 #1: Get Extra Insurance and a Will

 Your player needs to look into getting life, primary and umbrella coverage, and disability insurance, as well as a will.
 While the death of your player is unlikely, it’s not unheard of, as more than 100 NBA, MLB, and NFL athletes have died during their careers.
+This is why it’s important to check out discountlifecover.co.uk and find the most relevant policy for the athlete.
 Without a significant life insurance policy on top of the minimal one that may be provided to all players under the league’s collective bargaining agreement, death would mean financial ruin for those who will soon depend upon his income.
 This is especially true if there’s a lockout, when benefits could be rescinded or suspended.
 When the NFL’s Darrent Williams was murdered, the life insurance coverage provided under the league’s collective bargaining agreement was insufficient to provide for his two kids, causing the Broncos to establish a fund for fans to help provide for his kids’ futures.

 Your player also needs a significant primary and umbrella liability policy, which will provide protection from the lawsuits he may be hit with now that he’s a professional.
 If he’s using social media, make sure the policy covers claims like libel, which are not always included.